hedyhli/gtrending/README.md

 * `since (str, optional)`: The time range, choose from: [daily, weekly, monthly].
 Defaults to "daily"

 Returns:
-> A list of dicts containing information for the trending repositories found
+> A list of dictionaries containing information for the trending repositories found

 <br>